 Those who care about the environment usually strive to eat seasonal fruits and vegetables, grown outdoors and harvested when ripe.
 But when is that exactly, and how big of an impact does transport have?
 A closer look reveals unexpected answers.

-Take asparagus.
-Every kilo flown in from Peru produces a carbon dioxide equivalent* of 26.5 kg.
-That’s almost twice as much as a kilo of beef.
-If the same asparagus is transported by ship, the number drops to 2.5 kg of CO2.
-That’s better than the first European asparagus in March, which grows on a heated field and thus requires 5 kg of CO2.
-Only in April does asparagus grown outdoors bring the figure down to 1.5 kg of CO2 per kilo.
+Take asparagus, for example.
+One kilo of asparagus flown in from Peru generates 27 kg of carbon dioxide equivalents*.
+The same asparagus transported by ship generates 2.5 kg of carbon.
+This is better than the early asparagus from Europe in March, which is grown on heated fields and generates 5 kg of carbon!
+Asparagus from the fields is not available until the end of April at 1.5 kg carbon per kilo.
 Organic avocados transported from Peru by ship only amount to 1.4 kg of CO2.

 There are similar examples with fruit.
 Strawberries in April, whether they grew in Thurgau or Valais, come to over 4 kg of CO2 per kilo – more than those from Morocco in February (3.4 kg of CO2).
 Only starting end of May do organic strawberries reach a good carbon footprint of 0.77 kg.
 However, even these strawberries are outdone by fresh mangoes from Burkina Faso which only amount to 0.66 kg of CO2 per kilo.